Registered Education Savings Plan

 Canada Learning Bond

 A family that receives the National Child Benefit Supplement in connection with the CCTB (see Section 2) may also be entitled to the initial Canada Learning Bond of $500 plus a $100 supplement each year in respect of each child born after December 31, 2003, until the child turns 15 years of age (cumulative maximum of $2,000).
-For this purpose, it is only necessary to open an RESP and not necessary to contribute to the plan.
+For this purpose, it is only necessary to open an RESP; it is not necessary to contribute to the plan.

 Quebec Education Savings Incentive